-I highly recommend disabling mobile and desktop email notifications and only checking it at certain times you set throughout your workday.
-Otherwise, it can become a distraction that constantly interrupts you and eliminates your ability to practice deep work.
+To get started, I highly recommend disabling mobile and desktop email notifications and only checking your email at certain times you set throughout your workday.
+Otherwise, email can easily become a mindless distraction that constantly interrupts you and eliminates your ability to practice deep work.

-If you are just using the “out of the box” Gmail settings without any third-party extensions or plugins, then you’re really missing out on the full power of Gmail can do for improving the workflow of your mobile office.
+If you are just using the “out of the box” Gmail settings without any third-party extensions or plugins, then you’re really missing out on the full power of Gmail for improving the workflow of your mobile office experience.

-I’m sure you’ll find some of these free Gmail plugins will become indispensable tools for your managing your email.
+I’m sure you’ll find some of these free Gmail plugins will become indispensable tools for your managing your email and building your identity as an email productivity ninja.

 1. Gmelius: Upgrade Your Gmail Experience

-Gmelius integrates seamlessly with Gmail to offer email automation, email marketing campaigns, email tracking, CRM integration, Kanban project management boards, email templates and enhanced security features.
+Gmelius is the killer extension for Gmail power users.
+It integrates seamlessly with your Gmail inbox to offer easy-to-use email automation, email tracking, CRM integration, Kanban project management boards, email templates, and enhanced security features.

-2. LinkedIn Sales Navigator: Detailed Profiles of Your Email Contacts
+2. Hubspot Sales: Detailed Profiles of Your Email Contacts

 LinkedIn Sales Navigator is a browser plugin for Gmail that adds a detailed profile of email sender’s social profiles and their current work position conveniently on the Gmail sidebar.

-If you’re looking to find email address in organizations for influencer outreach, I recommend using the extension Hunter.
+If you’re looking to find an email address in a particular organization specifically for influencer outreach, I recommend using the free extension Hunter.

 3. Boxy: Desktop App For Accessing Multiple Gmail Accounts

 They offer a 7-day free trial but then you have to pay $4/month.
-I find it’s worth it simply because I love the interface and it helps improve productivity by separating my email from my web browser.
+I find it’s worth it simply because I love the interface and it helps improve my email productivity by separating my email from my web browser where I do most of my work.
 Alternatively, Station is a completely free alternative.

 4. Right Inbox for Gmail: Write Emails Now, Schedule To Be Sent Later For Perfect Timing.